Why is it done?

 - Infection, Peritonitis.

-- Faecal leak from small bowel anastomosis
+- Fecal leak from small bowel anastomosis

-- Prolonged hospital stay.
+- Prolonged hospital stays.

-- Urine leak requiring prolonged catheterisation,.
+- Urine leak requiring prolonged catheterization,

 - NB!
 Each person is unique and for this reason symptoms vary!